Saitō Myōchin: Biography

-History

 In 1450, Saitō Myōchin served as the guardian of upper Mino Province on behalf of the Toki clan.
 During his reign, he built Jōzai-ji in modern-day Gifu.
 The temple would later become the family temple for the Saitō clan.
 When Yoshinaga died in 1460, Myōchin moved from Jōzai-ji and into nearby Kanō Castle.

+His grave is on the grounds of Zuiryū-ji in Gifu, Gifu Prefecture.